Rikers Island: Officer brutality

 On June 1, 2007, Captain Sherman Graham and Assistant Deputy Warden Gail Lewis were arrested by the New York City Department of Investigation (DOI) for covering up an assault on an inmate.
 The arrest came after both were indicted by a Bronx grand jury.
 It is alleged that on October 4, 2006, Graham assaulted an inmate after he refused to comply with strip searching procedures at the Robert N. Davoren Center (RNDC, C-74).
 The assault occurred in front of 15 correctional academy recruits in training.
 After the assault, Graham ordered the recruits to write on their Use of Force Witness Reports that Graham assaulted the inmate in self-defense after the inmate punched Graham.
 Lewis, who was Graham's supervisor, did not intervene to stop the attack.
 Lewis also submitted a false Use of Force Witness Report.
 Charges against Graham include 16 counts of falsifying business records, 16 counts of offering a false instrument for filing in the first degree, 16 counts of official misconduct, a class A misdemeanor and one count of attempted assault in the third degree.
 Lewis was charged with falsifying business records, offering a false instrument for filing and official misconduct.
-The investigation started when the DOI received a tip following an anti-corruption presentation at the Academy in October 2006 on the day before graduation.
+The investigation started when the DOI received a tip following an anti-corruption presentation at the academy in October 2006 on the day before graduation.

 Graham and Lewis were found guilty on all charges by a Bronx jury on May 14, 2012.
 It took the jury approximately three hours to deliberate a guilty verdict.
 Lewis was able to retire in December 2009 with her pension.
 Graham was terminated from the Department of Correction following the guilty verdict.
-Each faced up to four years in prison, however, Graham and Lewis were both sentenced to 500 hours of community service and ordered to pay $1,000.00 in fines on August 7, 2012, when they were sentenced.
+Each faced up to four years in prison, however, Graham and Lewis were both sentenced to 500 hours of community service and ordered to pay $1,000.00 in fines on August 7, 2012.